cdl-geneseo/geneseo-dictionary/R/RLK.md

 # RLK

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : RLK

 Created by  Unknown User (lav4), last modified on Oct 28, 2008

 (n.)\'r- 'el- 'kA\ abbreviation for Royal Lady Knights, a non-greek female organization. &quot;I will always have fond memories of when RLK sings to Oh What a Night at the IB.&quot; Source: Dictionary of Geneseo English 1995.
 Dinki.